S&P/TSX composite down in late morning trading, U.S. stock markets also lower | Globalnews.ca

 Read next: Part of the Sun breaks free and forms a strange vortex, baffling scientists

-The March crude contract was down US$1.13 at US$79.01 per barrel and the March natural gas contract was up 14 cents at US$2.54 per mmBTU.
+The March crude contract was down US$1.54 at US$77.52 per barrel and the March natural gas contract was down two cents at US$2.55 per mmBTU.

 Comments